Should You Go Running With Sore Legs, Or Rest?

 By Simon Gould

 If you use a treadmill you may have experienced some soreness in your legs.
-It usually occurs the morning after a hard workout.
+This is nothing to worry about.
+The impact of a treadmill on your legs still outweighs this soreness.
+It usually occurs in the morning after a hard workout.
 In order to know if we can still use a treadmill while our legs are sore, we need to identify what kind of soreness and the severity.
 Here I’ll go through what the soreness could be, and if you can still use a treadmill when you have it.

 What kind of soreness?